data-max-hq/cratedb-demo/README.md

 ```
 Note that if you have something else running on port 4200 (CrateDB admin UI) or port 5432 (Postgres protocol port) you'll need to stop those other services first, or edit the Docker compose file to expose these ports at different numbers on your local machine.

-### Configure environment variables
+## Configure environment variables

-Create a file for our environment variables named ".env" and configure the variables depending on local or cloud CrateDB configuration as such:
+1. Create a file named ".env".
+2. Configure the environment variables depending on local or cloud CrateDB configuration as such:
 ```bash
 CLUSTER_HOST=your_cratedb_host:4200
 CLUSTER_USERNAME=your_username
 CLUSTER_PASSWORD=your_password
 ```

-### Running the app
+## Running the app

 Now we have everything needed for our app to run smoothly.